jarokaz/tpu-gke-sandbox/README.md

 -backend-config="prefix=$TF_STATE_PREFIX"
 ```

 To provision the environment configure the input variables and apply the configuration.
-For example to create an environment with a single TPU v4-16 slice use the following settings.
+For example, to create an environment with a single TPU v4-16 slice use the following settings.

 ```
 export PROJECT_ID=jk-mlops-dev